-The condition of wetland vegetation was monitored at the following sites during the reporting period: Lake Jandabup, Lake Mariginiup, Loch McNess, Lake Yonderup, Lake Nowergup, Melaleuca Park EPP173, Melaleuca Park Dampland 78, Lexia 86, Lexia 186 and Quin Brook (Buller et al. 2019).
+The condition of wetland vegetation was monitored at the following sites during the reporting period: Lake Jandabup, Lake Mariginiup, Loch McNess, Lake Wilgarup, Lake Yonderup, Lake Nowergup, Lake Goollelal Melaleuca Park EPP173, Melaleuca Park Dampland 78, Lexia 86, Lexia 186 and Quin Brook (Buller et al. 2020).

-From 2017 to 2018, there were increases in groundwater levels at most sites and only minor changes in canopy condition were recorded.
-The largest decrease in health was at Loch McNess with declines in condition of Melaleuca rhaphiophylla and Eucalyptus rudis, while the largest increase in vegetation health was at Lake Nowergup.
+The increases in groundwater levels seen over the 2018-19 reporting period continued at some sites in 2019-20, including Melaleuca Park Dampland 78, Lexia 86, Lexia 186 and Lake Nowergup.
+Only minor changes in tree health were recorded.
+The largest decrease in health was at Lake Yonderup with declines in condition of Melaleuca rhaphiophylla and Eucalyptus rudis due to a bushfire in December 2019.
+The largest improvement in vegetation health was observed at Quin Brook.

-There are several wetlands where monitoring shows that long-term declines in groundwater levels have contributed to declines in canopy condition of overstorey species, and/or the disappearance or decline in condition and abundance of some key wetland species.
+There are several wetlands where monitoring shows that long-term declines in groundwater levels have contributed to declines in health of overstorey species, and/or the disappearance or decline in condition and abundance of some key wetland species.
+Some of these sites have been identified as being at potential risk of, or have experienced a threshold change in ecohydrological state.
 These wetlands include:

-- Loch McNess declines in groundwater levels since 2004 have contributed to the loss of the key wetland macrophyte, Baumea articulata, declines in health of Melaleuca rhaphiophylla and, since 2017, declines in abundance of Lepidosperma longitudinale. - Lake Yonderup lower groundwater levels have contributed to poor health of most M. rhaphiophylla and deaths of mature trees. - Lake Mariginiup water level declines since 1997 have contributed to it being one of the poorest sites in terms of wetland vegetation health.
-The health of Eucalyptus rudis has been in decline for much of the long-term monitoring period and six new mortalities were noted in 2018. - Lake Nowergup water level declines have led to deaths of mature trees, including widespread mortality of M. rhaphiophylla.
-There has been a drastic loss of native species including the wetland macrophyte B. articulata which was absent from the transect in 2018 for the first time since monitoring commenced. - Melaleuca Park EPP173 groundwater declines since the mid-2000s have contributed to the wetland species B. articulata and Pericalymma ellipticum disappearing from the transect.
+- Loch McNess declines in groundwater levels since 2004 have contributed to the loss of the key wetland sedge, Baumea articulata, declines in health of Melaleuca rhaphiophylla and, since 2017, declines in abundance of Lepidosperma longitudinale, also a sedge species.
+Impacts of a fire over the reporting period are being investigated and will be reported on in the 2020-21 compliance assessment report. - Lake Yonderup lower groundwater levels have contributed to poor health of most M. rhaphiophylla and deaths of mature trees.
+Impacts of a fire over the reporting period are being investigated and will be reported on in the 2020-21 compliance assessment report. - Lake Wilgarup steady declines in water levels over many years, coupled with a severe fire in 2005/06, have resulted in a change to terrestrial species, although some mature M. rhaphiophylla are still persisting. - Lake Mariginiup water level declines since 1997 contributed to the poor health of wetland vegetation.
+The health of Eucalyptus rudis has been in decline for much of the long-term monitoring period.
+The vegetation monitoring transect will be realigned to capture where native wetland vegetation is still present. - Lake Nowergup water level declines have led to deaths of mature trees, including widespread mortality of M. rhaphiophylla.
+There has been a drastic loss of native species including the sedge B. articulata which is now absent from the transect. - Melaleuca Park EPP173 groundwater declines since the mid-2000s have contributed to the wetland species B. articulata and Pericalymma ellipticum disappearing from the transect.

-Over the longer term, most monitored wetlands show declines in canopy condition and species similarity, and a general increase in exotic species cover-abundance.
+Over the longer term, most monitored wetlands show declines in tree health and species similarity, and a general increase in the cover and abundance of exotic species.